-How to sell to Amiables?
+How to Sell to Amiables

 - Build a personal connection – Amiables love to form relationships with other people, so approach them with a friendly and warm attitude.
-They’re looking for trustworthy partners, so make sure they feel safe and comfortable with your business.
+They’re looking for trustworthy partners, so make sure they feel safe and comfortable with your store.

 - Act as a personal advisor – this type of customer values having someone to help them with a decision process step-by-step.
-Act as a friendly-neighbourhood salesman and guide them through the decision-making process.
+Act as a friendly-neighborhood salesman and guide them through the decision-making process.

 - Give them a personal assurance – Amiables are not risk-taking individuals, so ensuring them that they can get a refund when not satisfied (or that they can cancel without any cost) can be a great way to push them towards conversion.

 - Show interest in their needs – ask many questions – it’s a clear sign of your concern and care, and that’s what Amiables value.